 Cicely, so influential in refining my politics and shaping my personal aesthetics, died of cancer in 2008.
 Two years later – I was so damnably out of touch I did not learn of her death until 2010 – I published a brief eulogy to her and our friendship.

-Helen Farias, who lost her house to the fire but would later found the influential women's quarterly Beltane Papers and its monthly supplement Octava, deserves special mention because after reading the earliest draft of “Dancer” (1971), she paid me what may be the finest compliment I have ever received: “You have given me the vocabulary to describe what I always knew to be true but never had the words to express.”
+Helen Farias, who lost her house to the fire but would later found the influential women's quarterly Beltane Papers and its monthly supplement Octava, deserves special mention because after reading the earliest draft of “Dancer” (1971), she paid me what may be the finest compliment I have ever received: “You have given me the words to describe what I always knew to be true but never had the vocabulary to express.”
 Helen died of cancer in 1994.

 Walter Bowart, whose definition of the Counterculture as "Revolution in Consciousness" provided much of the theoretical framework of the original "Dancer" and thus did likewise for this retrospective, died of cancer in 2007.

-Special thanks are also due Mary Alice Shotwell, for reasons already described; Stephanie Wilson, the second of my three significant lovers; my friends Jim and Mary Plante, soul-mates always ready to help no matter the challenge; Lynn Partridge, the youth minister at Fountain Street Church, Grand Rapids, who in 1956 taught me to question the gender of god; Dorothy Merritt, my 1957-1958 high-school English, speech and drama teacher who convinced me I could be more than an unwanted child; Bonnie Leeds, the first woman in Manhattan to take my talent seriously and therefore, in 1965, teach me most of what I know about writing non-journalistic prose; Melinda Mohn, jazz singer, pianist and Muse personified who in 1974 introduced me to the vital works of Erich Neumann; Joy Ratcliffe, who encouraged my work on “Dancer” from 1975 to 1983, comforted me after the fire and then helped by editing this essay when it grew too long for me to manage.
+Special thanks are also due Mary Alice Shotwell, for reasons already described; Stephanie Wilson, the second of my three significant lovers; my friends Jim and Mary Plante, soul-mates always ready to help no matter the challenge; Lynn Partridge, the youth minister at Fountain Street Church, Grand Rapids, who in 1956 taught me to question the gender of god; Dorothy Merritt, my 1957-1958 high-school English, speech and drama teacher who convinced me I could be more than an unwanted child; Bonnie Leeds, the first woman in Manhattan to take my talent seriously and therefore, in 1965, teach me most of what I know about writing non-journalistic prose; Melinda Mohn, jazz singer, pianist and Muse personified who in 1974 introduced me to the vital works of Erich Neumann; Joy Kidstry, who encouraged my work on “Dancer” from 1975 to 1983, comforted me after the fire and then helped by editing this essay when it grew too long for me to manage.

 My second wife, Adrienne Bliss Brown Greenberg, with whom I reconnected in 2007, played a pivotal part in restoring the professional confidence taken from me by the fire and its aftermath.
 Again a companion of the naked soul, Adrienne was the first of my three significant lovers and was there in 1967 when “Dancer” began to take shape.
 Our divorce was the result of our mutual inability to cope with the anguish of a stillborn son, a child we had deliberately conceived.
 The resumption of our friendship is among the greatest blessings of my present years.
 In nearly every sense of the word she mothered the creation of my blog, Outside Agitator's Notebook, which in turn brought this piece to life as well.